victorvicto/myMiniCP/userguide/source/minicp.rst

     :linenos:
     :lines: 27-33

-- ``setup``:  is in charge of checking if the constraint is consistent according to it’s semantic and the current domains.
+- ``post``:  is in charge of checking if the constraint is consistent according to it’s semantic and the current domains.
 It can also do a first propagation to remove inconsistent values.
   It is also in this method that you register the constraint for potential domain modifications.
 - ``propagate`` is called when a domain of a variable has been modified and so the constraint